KGB-FM: Homegrown song contest and albums

 In 1973, KGB-FM created an annual contest called "Homegrown," in which local singers and songwriters submitted songs about the San Diego area for inclusion on an album produced by the station.
 The songwriting contest was the brainchild of KGB-FM program director Ron Jacobs, who first held such an event at KHJ (AM) in Los Angeles.
 The Homegrown album series was introduced in response to the cancellation of the popular "Charity Ball" event at San Diego Stadium.
 Proceeds from sale of the albums were donated to local charities.
 The contest ran through 1978, yielding seven albums named Homegrown through Homegrown VII with copyrights from 1973 to 1979.
-There were two additional Homegrown albums: Homegrown's Greatest Hits (1978) with favorite selections from previous albums, and Homegrown Songs for '84 with additional songs by San Diego artists about the area.
+There were two additional Homegrown albums: Homegrown's Greatest Hits (1978) with favorite selections from previous albums, and Homegrown '84 with additional songs by San Diego artists about the area.